tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

   // if you got no data, skip the rest of the loop
   // if the second header byte is missing, skip the rest of the loop
   // if you got a full buffer (31 bytes), process it and print it
   //    using the function processData
 }

 int processData() {
-  //  if the first byte is not 0x42, return an error
+  // if the first byte is not 0x42, stop and return an error
   // calculate checksum starting with the first byte
-  // if the checksum is wrong, return an error
+  // if the checksum is wrong, stop and return an error
   // if all is good, continue processing
   // process the data length into one value
   // boil the next 26 bytes down into 13 data readings